F2ncy/HDD-Prediction/README.md

 # HDD-Prediction

 This is the final solution created to support my dissertation which explores hard drive disk prediction based machine learning for lightweight devices.
-The purpose is to find the most optimal model for lightweight devices which has a good cross between the testing time and other metrics such as F1 score, recall, accuracy, etc.
+The purpose is to find the most optimal model for lightweight devices which has a good cross between a fast testing time and other metrics such as F1 score, recall, accuracy, etc.
 The final solution was built using the LightGBM model.

 ![image](https://github.com/F2ncy/HDD-Prediction/assets/78828685/901e789c-b0f0-4c82-a062-4646dde1bfac)